Yukigeshiki/skills-based-conversational-agent-kotlin/README.md

 ## How It Works

 1. **Skill routing** — the user message is routed to the best-matching skill (see [Skill Routing](#skill-routing) below)
-2. **Planning** — the skill provides a system prompt and tool list; the agent decomposes the request into execution steps
+2. **Planning** — the agent decomposes the request into execution steps; each step can target a different skill for multi-skill workflows
-3. **Agent loop** — Claude reasons, calls tools, observes results, and repeats until done
+3. **Agent loop** — Claude reasons, calls tools, observes results, and repeats until done (step failure short-circuits remaining steps)
 4. **Validation** — specialist skill responses are validated; inadequate ones are rerouted to the general-assistant fallback
 5. **Streaming** — SSE events stream back throughout (skill matched, thoughts, tool calls, plan steps, response)
+6. **Memory** — Redis-backed conversation history (50 messages, 24h TTL) enables multi-turn context

 ## Prerequisites